-1.7 Part of the London Borough of Ealing is also covered by a separate local planning authority - the Old Oak and Park Royal Development Corporation (OPDC) - who are responsible for planning matters including plan making for the NE area of the borough (see map at Appendix 2).
-The OPDC was established by the Mayor of London and came into being on April 1st, 2015.
+Part of the London Borough of Ealing is also covered by a separate local planning authority the Old Oak and Park Royal Development Corporation (OPDC) - who are responsible for planning matters including plan making for the NE area of the borough (see map at Appendix 2).
+The OPDC was established by the Mayor of London and came into being on April 1 2015.
 A "Scheme of Delegation for Planning Functions in LBE" has been agreed which formalises the delegation of certain planning functions from the OPDC to Ealing Council.
 In particular, in North Acton all planning applications falling under Part 3 (Control of Development) of the Town and Country Planning Act 1990 are delegated.

-1.8 OPDC has been preparing a new local plan for the area and the examination hearings concluded (Jan 11th-13th 2022).
+OPDC has been preparing a new local plan for the area and the examination hearings concluded (January 11 to 13 2022).
 Subject to the independent Inspector's report, the plan is likely to be adopted before the end of 2022.

-More information is available here: The Local Plan | London City Hall c) How are Local Plans prepared?
+How are Local Plans prepared?

-1.9 Local Plans are prepared and adopted in accordance with the Planning and Compulsory Act 2004 and associated local planning regulations.
+Local Plans are prepared and adopted in accordance with the Planning and Compulsory Act 2004 and associated local planning regulations.
 Further changes to the development plan system were introduced through the Localism Act 2011 and, in particular, the publication of the National Planning Policy Framework (NPPF) which introduced a "presumption in favour of sustainable development," a "duty to cooperate" and the creation of a new tier of "neighbourhood development plans".
 Local plans must be prepared with the objective of contributing to the achievement of sustainable development; be prepared positively, in a way that is aspirational but deliverable; be shaped by early, proportionate and effective engagement between plan-makers and communities, local organisations, businesses, infrastructure providers and operators and statutory consultees; contain policies that are clearly written and unambiguous, so it is evident how a decision maker should react to development proposals; be accessible through the use of digital tools to assist public involvement and policy presentation; and serve a clear purpose, avoiding unnecessary duplication of policies that apply to a particular area (including policies in the NPPF, where relevant).

-1.10 Figure 1 briefly summarises the key stages in the production of a local plan and Figure 2 illustrates the context in which Ealing's Local Plan is being prepared and the different planning policy documents that can be included within it.
+Figure 1 briefly summarises the key stages in the production of a local plan and Figure 2 illustrates the context in which Ealing's Local Plan is being prepared and the different planning policy documents that can be included within it.

-Figure 1: Key Stages in the production of Development Plan Documents d) How does Ealing work with its neighbours on local plan making?
+Figure 1: Key Stages in the production of Development Plan Documents (DPD)